 Identify team members to take on particular roles to ensure your team has a smooth and well-coordinated Sandcastle season.
 It’s best to assign these roles as soon as your team registers or as early as possible, so everyone’s roles and expectations are clear.
 Use the suggestions below as a guide to structuring your team:

-TEAM CAPTAINS (1-2 people per partner company)
+DEPUTY PROJECT MANAGER (1-2 people per partner company)

 SENIOR ADVOCATES (1 person per partner company)